On infinitely generated homology of Torelli groups: Systems of linearly independent homology classes

 \section{Systems of linearly independent homology classes}

 A \textit{multicurve} on the surface~$S_g$ is a union of a finite number of pairwise disjoint simple closed curves $M=\gamma_1\cup\cdots\cup\gamma_k$ such that no curve~$\gamma_i$ is homotopic to a point and no two curves~$\gamma_i$ and~$\gamma_j$ are homotopic to each other.
 A multicurve~$M$ is said to be \textit{oriented} if all components of~$M$ are endowed with orientations.
-(Notice that, by definition, an oriented multicurve is not allowed to contain a pair of components that are homotopic to each other with the homotopy either preserving or reversing the orientation.)
+(Note that, by definition, an oriented multicurve is not allowed to contain a pair of components that become homotopic to each other after reversing the orientation of one of them.)

 Most constructions in the present paper concerning curves and multicurves are determined up to isotopy.
-For the sake of simplicity, we shall later not distinguish between notation for a curve (or a multicurve) and its isotopy class.
+For the sake of simplicity, we will later not distinguish between notation for a curve (or a multicurve) and its isotopy class.
 For instance, the subgroup of~$\I_g$ consisting of all mapping classes~$h$ that stabilize the isotopy class of a multicurve~$M$ will be denoted by $\Stab_{\I_g}(M)$ and will be called the stabilizer of the multicurve~$M$.